deep-foundation/capacitor-device/README.md

 No one field is required.
 You can add any fields as you want.
 Only the fields that are supported by this package will be represented as links
 [Supported fields can be found in the `DeviceInfo` interface](https://deep-foundation.github.io/capacitor-device/types/DeviceInfo.html)
 [Example of Device Object Value](https://deep-foundation.github.io/capacitor-device/types/DeviceInfo.html#md:device-info-example)

-## Prerequisitions
-- Install this package in your deep by using npm-packager
-- Provide permissions to this package

-## Usage

-1. Insert a link of type [`Device`]
-2. Change its object value to the object with properties described in [Device Object Value](#md:device-object-value) and this update will be handled by the [`UpdateHandler`](https://freephoenix888.github.io/object-to-links-async-converter/classes/Package.html#UpdateHandler) to represent [`Device`] object value as links or
-Insert a link of any type with a any name of the list described in [Device Object Value](#md:device-object-value) from [`Device`] link to the same [`Device`] link and set its value to the value of the corresponding property of the [`Device`] object value

-Note: You can use library of this package to do operations described above

 ## Update Handling